Please refer to our DISCLOSURE STATEMENT.

 “Our time with Reagan is half over, Lisa.
 She’s nine now.
 We’ve only got nine more years.”

 On a big wall in our kitchen I’d hung a three-month calendar which was always so full of activities and responsibilities I often listed things in the margin.
 We worked.
 We dropped the kids off at school.
 We shuffled them from piano to dance to birthday parties and playdates.
-We remodeled the house and took long road trips to visit family and friends.
+We remodeled the house went on the road visit family and friends.
 We never slept in or slowed down despite longing for it, despite being designed for it.

 YOU MAY ALSO LIKE : WHAT TO DO WITH HOMESCHOOL BURNOUT